 - Member of Scientific Advisor Board for International Foundation of Science

-- Elected Director of the Association of Good Practise in traditional Chinese medicine
+- President of the Association of Good Practise in traditional Chinese medicine (GP-TCM RA)

 - Editor-in-Chief, Biochemical Systematics and Ecology